haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 {% endhighlight %}

-To simplify the tutorial, scoring scenario configuration files are provided in the `workflow/` directory, precomputated results in the `runs/` directory and finally archives for the haddock3-webapp upload section in `workflow/webapp/scoring-*.cfg`.
+To simplify the tutorial, scoring scenario configuration files are provided in the `workflow/` directory, precomputed results in the `runs/` directory and finally archives for the haddock3-webapp upload section in `workflow/webapp/scoring-*.cfg`.

 <a class="prompt prompt-question">
-How are scoring the AlphaFold predictions ?
+How are scoring the AlphaFold predictions?
 </a>

 <a class="prompt prompt-question">
-Is the HADDOCK scoring function able to detect best models ?
+Can the HADDOCK scoring function identify the best models?
 </a>